MaHmOuDeB/MarketingWS/README.md

 * Use the **Feedback** section to request improvements.
 * Select a different **Language** to translate your generated content.
 * Download generated content directly from the UI.

----

-## 🤝 Contribution

-Feel free to submit pull requests and open issues to help improve the project.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.